DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Barrier
    - Description: Your skills allow you to deploy temporary impromptu walls
    - Resource: Minor or Major
-   - Mechanic: You create a wall 3/5 (Minor/Major) wide until the end of your next turn.
+   - Mechanic: You create a wall 3/5 (Minor/Major) spaces wide until the end of your next turn.
 You may dismiss this wall at any time without an action.
    - Prerequisites: Role: Support or Caster
    - Tags:
 - Name: Battlecharged
    - Description: You're always ready for something to go down.
    - Resource: Simple
-   - Mechanic: When drawing initiative, add 2.
+   - Mechanic: When drawing initiative, add +2.
    - Prerequisites:
    - Tags:
 - Name: Calculating
    - Description: You concentrate and assess the nature of the task at hand to determine how difficult it might be.
    - Resource: Simple
    - Mechanic: Describe an action you or an ally wishes to take and how you would assess the situation.
 You spend 1 Power Point as you focus.
-Depending on your description, the GM may reveal the DC of the related check in approximate (e.g., above 10) or exact terms (e.g., DC or 10).
+Depending on your description, the GM may reveal the DC of the related check in approximate (e.g., above 10) or exact terms (e.g., DC of 10).
    - Prerequisites: Level 2, Primary Skill: Any Intelligence Skill
    - Tags: Difficulty Prediction
 - Name: Critical Master